polimi-aos-lab/aos-linux-cheatsheet/readme.md

 # AOS Cheatsheet for part B (Linux kernel)

-This manuscript serves as the sole reference material for students undertaking the part B of the exam as a written examination.
+The pdf produced in this repo is the only reference material allowed in the room for students undertaking the part B of the exam as a written examination.
 No additional documents will be permitted.

 ## Dependencies and Build instructions